Medical Assistant Salary Guide

 Highest-Paying Workplaces for Medical Assistants

 The table below includes the five most common workplaces for medical assistants, listed by average salaries.
-The BLS reports that more than half of all medical assistants were employed in physicians’ offices in 2021, followed by hospitals.
+The BLS reports that 57% of all medical assistants were employed in physicians’ offices in 2024, followed by hospitals.
 Specialization areas for medical assistants who work in offices of physicians include ophthalmology, optometry, and podiatry.

 Typical duties in doctors’ offices encompass taking patients’ vital signs and recording health information, maintaining electronic health records, and assisting with examinations.
 In some offices, medical assistants may also perform administrative tasks, such as answering phone calls and scheduling patient appointments.